-In FY22, the OVW encouraged states and territories to develop and support projects that:
+In FY24, the OVW encouraged states and territories to develop and support projects that:

-- 1. Advance racial equity as an essential component of ending sexual assault, domestic violence, dating violence, and stalking. - 2.
-Increase access to justice for all survivors of sexual assault, domestic violence, dating violence, and stalking, including through exploration of survivor-centered criminal justice system reform. - 3.
-Strengthen efforts to prevent and end sexual assault, including victim services and civil and criminal justice responses. - 4.
-Expand economic justice and financial advocacy for survivors of domestic violence, sexual assault, dating violence, and stalking, including as a tool for violence prevention. - 5.
-Improve outreach services, civil and criminal justice responses, prevention, and support for survivors of domestic violence, sexual assault, dating violence, and stalking from underserved communities, particularly LGBTQ and immigrant communities.
+1. Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors from historically marginalized and underserved communities, particularly those facing disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety.

+2. Increase access to justice for all survivors of sexual assault, domestic violence, dating violence, and stalking, including through exploration of survivor-centered criminal justice system reform.

+3. Strengthen efforts to prevent and end sexual assault, including victim services and civil and criminal justice responses.

+4. Expand economic justice and financial advocacy for survivors of sexual assault, domestic violence, dating violence, and stalking, including as a tool for violence prevention.